Winter Pet Safety

 l Pets require more calories in lower temperatures because exercise is more strenuous and higher fuel intake helps your pet to maintain body temperature.

-l Pets must have fresh water at all times.
+l Pets must have fresh water at all times, especially in winter when the dehydration is more common.
 Check the water bowl regularly to ensure it’s full and unfrozen.
 Use a tip-proof bowl to keep Fido’s paws from freezing.
 And never use a metal water bowl— the tongue will stick to wet metal, and injury will result.

-l Use an old towel to wipe off paws when your dog comes inside to prevent frostbite.
+l Paw pads can become frostbitten after playing outdoors.
+Use an old towel to wipe off paws when he comes inside.